stackosofficial/stackos/index.md

 Once you have an account with an upgraded plan, you will be able to create a shell for your account.
 Once the shell is created, You can hit the "Run Shell" button to initiate a terminal for your account.

+### How do you check the status of all apps running for your account?

+### How do you check the version of the docker image for your application?

+### How do you check the configuration used for the applications deployed?

+### How do you verify that the applications deployed are running?

+### How do you check the logs for the applications deployed?

+###

 ```markdown
 Syntax highlighted code block